ruricolist/serapeum/README.md

 to be a good citizen of the Quicklisp era: whenever possible, it avoids duplicating functionality that can be had elsewhere.

-Some of the utilities in Serapeum are original; others are borrowed from other languages, or from other Lispers.
+Many of the utilities in Serapeum are original; many are borrowed from other languages, or from other Lispers.
 I try to give credit in the docstrings, but sometimes I have forgotten where I got an idea or a name.
 I regard missing credits as bugs: please report them.

 Serapeum is intended to be portable, but it is principally tested where it is developed, on [SBCL][] and [Clozure CL][].
 (Automated